 Understanding the travel customer journey

-After knowing what the stages of the travel customer journey are, the first step in the customer journey mapping process is knowing your audience inside out.
+The first step in the customer journey mapping process is knowing your audience inside out.

 Do you know who you are talking to?